Scandinavian and Russian taiga

 The Scandinavian and Russian taiga is an ecoregion within the taiga and boreal forests biome as defined by the WWF classification (ecoregion PA0608).
-It is situated in Northern Europe between tundra in the north and temperate mixed forests in the south and occupies about 2,156,900 km2 in Norway, Sweden, Finland and the northern part of European Russia, being the largest ecoregion in Europe.
+It is situated in Northern Europe between tundra in the north, temperate mixed forests in the south and the Urals montane tundra and taiga in the east.
+It occupies about 2,156,900 km2 in Norway, Sweden, Finland and the northern part of European Russia, being the largest ecoregion in Europe.
 In Sweden the taiga is primarily associated with the Norrland terrain.
+The European Natura 2000 directive defines "Scandinavian and Russian taiga" as a broader area than the WWF, including parts of the temperate mixed forests in the region.

 Description

-The Scandinavian and Russian taiga consists of coniferous forests dominated by Pinus sylvestris (in drier locations), often with an understory of Juniperus communis, Picea abies and Picea obovata and a significant admixture of Betula pubescens and Betula pendula.
-Larix sibirica is characteristic of the eastern part of the ecoregion.
-Geobotanically, it belongs to the Northeastern European floristic province of the Circumboreal Region of the Holarctic Kingdom.
+Geobotanically, the Scandinavian and Russian taiga belongs to the Northeastern European floristic province of the Circumboreal Region of the Holarctic Kingdom.

-The sole vertebrate endemic in this ecoregion is the avian species, razorbill (Alca torda).
-However, there are a number of special status mammals and birds within the Scandinavian and Russian taiga, as well as one reptilian taxon.
+The ecoregion consists mainly of coniferous forests dominated by pine and spruce, with a mixture of siberian spruce and siberian larch in the eastern parts of the ecoregion.
+One characteristic ecosystem is the fire-tolerant pine forest.
+Fire-intolerant spruce dominate in very wet habitats.
+However, on acid peatlands in areas with low nutrition, pine thrive over spruce.
+Birch, European aspen, gray alder, and goat willow are notable deciduous trees in the ecoregion, especially in riparian zones.
+The understory normally consists of tree saplings of different species.
+Common juniper is a typical shrub species in drier habitats.
+Peatlands are common in the ecoregion and some can cover vast areas.

 Growing season in taiga areas is generally considered to be measured as the number of days for which average daily temperature exceeds 5 C. The longest growing season for the Scandinavian and Russian taiga occurs in the locales with marine influence from the North Sea and Baltic Sea: in coastal areas of Norway, Sweden and Finland the growing season of the closed boreal forest can reach as high as 145 to 180 days per annum.
 The shortest growing season of the ecoregion is found in continental Russia and at the far northern part of the ecoregion at the ecotone with tundra.